-Moreover, the amount of the above two items that remains recognized after the application of all regulatory adjustments must not exceed 15% of CET1 calculated after all regulatory adjustments.
-Refer to Appendix-4 for an example.
+Moreover, the amount of the above two items that remains recognized after the application of all the regulatory adjustments must not exceed 15% of CET1 calculated after all regulatory adjustments.
+Refer to Appendix-4 for an illustration.

-The amount of the two items that are not deducted in the calculation of CET1 will be risk weighted at 250% and are subject to full disclosure.
+The amount of the two items which are not deducted in the calculation of CET1 will be risk weighted at 250% and are subject to full disclosure.

-2.4.11 Transitional Arrangements for Capital Deductions:
+2.4.11 Transitional Arrangements for Capital Deductions

-It is critical that bank's risk exposures should be backed by high quality capital base.
-The predominant form of Tier-1 capital must be common shares, reserves and retained earnings.
-In the light of Basel III proposals, SBP has harmonized deductions from capital which would be applied at the level of common equity tier 1.
+In the light of Basel III proposals, SBP has harmonized deductions from capital which will mostly be applied at the level of common equity tier 1.
 The transitional arrangement for implementing the new standards are intended to ensure that banking sector can meet the higher capital standards through reasonable earnings retention and capital raising, while still supporting lending to the economy.
 In this regard, the following transitional arrangements are prescribed:

-Phase-in of all deductions
+Phase-in of all deductions As of Dec 31

 from CET1 2012 2013 2014 2015 2016 2017 2018

 (in percentage terms) - - 20% 40% 60% 80% 100%